russell-archer/StoreHelper/Sources/StoreHelper/Documentation.docc/quickstart.md

 }
 ```

-- Notice how we `import StoreHelper`, create an instance of the `StoreHelper` class and add it to the SwiftUI view hierarchy using the `.environment()` modifier
+- Notice how we `import StoreHelper`, create an instance of the `StoreHelper` class and add it to the SwiftUI view hierarchy using the `.environmentObject()` modifier
 - We also call `storeHelper.start()` to begin listening for App Store transactions.
 This should be done as soon as possible during app start-up

 ## Create MainView